zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-Your English will never malfunction if you listen t o and learn from the wonderful scripts written by our wonderful scriptwriter, Dr. Lucy Tse.
+Your English will never malfunction if you listen to and learn from the wonderful scripts written by our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
 Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.